Flap (aeronautics): Principles of operation

 Here, it can be seen that increasing the area (S) and lift coefficient ($C_L$) allow a similar amount of lift to be generated at a lower airspeed (V).
+Thus, flaps are extensively in use for short takeoffs and landings (STOL).

 Extending the flaps also increases the drag coefficient of the aircraft.
 Therefore, for any given weight and airspeed, flaps increase the drag force.
 Flaps increase the drag coefficient of an aircraft due to higher induced drag caused by the distorted spanwise lift distribution on the wing with flaps extended.
 Some flaps increase the wing area and, for any given speed, this also increases the parasitic drag component of total drag.

-Thus, flaps are extensively in use for short takeoffs and landings (STOL).

 Flaps during takeoff

 Depending on the aircraft type, flaps may be partially extended for takeoff.
 When used during takeoff, flaps trade runway distance for climb rate: using flaps reduces ground roll but also reduces the climb rate.
 The amount of flap used on takeoff is specific to each type of aircraft, and the manufacturer will suggest limits and may indicate the reduction in climb rate to be expected.
-The Cessna 172S Pilot Operating Handbook generally recommends 10° of flaps on takeoff, especially when the ground is rough or soft.
+The Cessna 172S Pilot Operating Handbook recommends 10° of flaps on takeoff, when the ground is soft or it is a short runway, otherwise 0 degrees is used.

 Flaps during landing

 Flaps may be fully extended for landing to give the aircraft a lower stall speed so the approach to landing can be flown more slowly, which also allows the aircraft to land in a shorter distance.
-The higher lift and drag associated with fully extended flaps allows a steeper and slower approach to the landing site, but imposes handling difficulties in aircraft with very low wing loading (i.e. having little weight and a large wing area).
+The higher drag and lower stalling speed associated with fully extended flaps allow a steeper and slower approach to the landing site, but imposes handling difficulties in aircraft with very low wing loading (i.e. having little weight and a large wing area).
 Winds across the line of flight, known as crosswinds, cause the windward side of the aircraft to generate more lift and drag, causing the aircraft to roll, yaw and pitch off its intended flight path, and as a result many light aircraft land with reduced flap settings in crosswinds.
 Furthermore, once the aircraft is on the ground, the flaps may decrease the effectiveness of the brakes since the wing is still generating lift and preventing the entire weight of the aircraft from resting on the tires, thus increasing stopping distance, particularly in wet or icy conditions.
 Usually, the pilot will raise the flaps as soon as possible to prevent this from occurring.